dhiraa/sarvam/src/nlp/text_classification/README.md

 Keep data set, data iterators and models as independent as possible for easy plug and play.

+Any machine learning experiments has following steps:
+- Data set preparation
+- Data Preprocessing
+- Data Iterartors
+- Models
+- Model Serving

+Where **data preprocessing** is one time operation which inlcude and limited to
+- Cleaning the text
+- Tokenning with NLP tools/libraries
+- Padding the text

 # Proposed Solution

 # Validation